 Another spring has arrived in New Orleans, and accompanying it is the return of the snowball.
 Traditionally, snowball stands are open from March until the end of October, effectively going into hibernation for the winter.
-Dozens upon dozens of flavors find their way into sugary (and some sugar-free) syrups which are then liberally drizzled upon finely ground ice.
-The most popular flavors include strawberry, banana, and bubble gum, but some more interesting flavors can also be found.
-Learn about 5 interesting snowballs available across the city during snowball season.
+Dozens upon dozens of flavors find their way into sugary (and some sugar-free) syrups which are then liberally poured upon finely ground ice.
+The most popular flavors are ones like strawberry, banana, wedding cake, and bubble gum, but customers are increasingly seeking out more unusual flavors.
+Here is our selection of five unique snowballs to try during snowball season.

 Freezy Street, a local hand-rolled ice cream shop, has taken New Orleans by storm and now has four locations.
 While known for its ice cream, it offers snowballs as well.
 The mangonada snowball, named for the Mexican fruit drink of the same name, is a sweet, salty, spicy mix—typical of Mexican food, especially candy.
 It is made with mango juice as the base poured over ice, fresh mangos, chamoy, Tajín (a chili-lime salt), and fresh lime juice.
 Slurp up the mango juice and melted ice with a tamarind straw.